timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 * Starting time of every food preparation
 * Starting time of every meal
 * Photo of every meal
-* The first time I prepare a meal I will provide some more information on why I am eating this and how I am preparing it
+* Some more notes on the food choices
-* Amount of every ingredient used (except spices)
+* Amount of every ingredient used (spices only as week total)
 * Price per 100g in Euro and SEK of every ingredient in Gothenburg/Sweden

-I am using [this scale](https://www.amazon.de/gp/product/B017NZNKYW/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1), which is not super accurate when it comes to differences of single grams.
+I am using [this scale](https://www.amazon.de/gp/product/B017NZNKYW/ref=ppx_yo_dt_b_asin_title_o02_s00?ie=UTF8&psc=1), which is not super accurate when it comes to single gram differences.
-So I will weigh my spice glasses once at the start of the week and once at the end, to get a weekly estimation of the price, I will NOT log the grams of spices per meal in cronometer.
+So I will weigh my spice glasses once at the start of the week and once at the end, to get a weekly estimation of the price.
+I will NOT log the grams of spices per meal in cronometer.
 I will have to weigh a lot of foods twice, as, for a banana for example, I want to track the calories of the part that ate, but the price of the banana including its peel.

-Once the week is over I will to track everything, as good as possible, in cronometer, to track macro and micro nutrients.
+Once the week is over I will track everything, as good as possible, in cronometer, to analyze calories, macro and micro nutrients.

 ## Disclaimer